somecallmejosh/ux-engineering-portfolio/content/blog/cross-functional-team-collaboration.md

 ---
 Reflection: There was a project that, on paper, should've gone sideways.

 Tight deadline.
 Vague requirements.
 Competing priorities.
 You know the type.
-The goal was to improve onboarding, and the team included designers, engineers, and product folks&mdash;each with strong opinions and just enough blind spots to make things interesting.
+The goal was to improve onboarding, and the team included designers, engineers, and product folks, each with strong opinions and just enough blind spots to make things interesting.

 But somehow… it worked.
 Not because we had perfect specs or a magical roadmap.
 It worked because people showed up ready to listen, adapt, and figure things out together.

 ## Collaboration That Actually Worked
-One of the first big tension points was over a small detail&mdash;a micro-interaction that looked great in the prototype but didn't play nice with our codebase.
+One of the first big tension points was over a small detail, a micro-interaction that looked great in the prototype but didn't play nice with our codebase.
 Normally, this would've turned into one of those "just ship it without the animation" situations.
 But instead of going into corners and grumbling, everyone got together for a quick chat.

 The designer walked through why the interaction mattered.
 Engineering laid out the technical trade-offs.
 And instead of throwing it out or digging in, the group found a middle ground that kept the spirit of the design without overloading the implementation.